coox/surveygizmo-js/README.md

-# surveygizmo-rest-api
+# surveygizmo-js

-Universal SurveyGizmo REST API client for JavaScript
+JavaScript tooling for SurveyGizmo